Release uses GitHub Apps to allow you to control Release authorization to access and interact with your code on GitHub.

 GitHub App Permissions Screen

-Read access to code and metadata- This is required to be able to pull your code and create builds for your applications
+Read access to code and metadata: To pull your code and create builds for your applications.

-Read and write access to commit statuses, deployments, issues, and pull requests- This is required to be able to interact with different features GitHub has built.
+Read and write access to commit statuses, deployments, issues, and pull requests: To interact with different features GitHub has built.
 All of these interactions are configurable in Release and are described in the child pages.

-You can choose to give Release access to all of your repositories or select only specific repositories you plan on building apps with.
+You can give Release access to all your repositories or only select repositories.